 Partnering with the local pest control experts at Neighborly Pest Management is your best solution for home or business owners who want to get rid of fleas from their property.
-We are the greater Roseville area’s best defense against pests.
+We are the Roseville and the greater Sacramento area’s best defense against pests.
 For more than four decades, we’ve been committed to keeping homes and businesses free of insects, rodents, and more.
 Our professionals work with our customers to control flea populations.
 Learn more about our 100% guaranteed pest control services by contacting Neighborly Pest Management today!

 How can I prevent fleas in the future?

 Partnering with a professional is the best way to prevent fleas and other pests problems.
 In addition, the following prevention tips will help to keep fleas off of your property and out of your Northern California home.

 Treat all pets with a year-round flea preventative product under the guidance of a veterinarian.